Prescott completed 17 of 30 passes for 179 yards and a touchdown while running the ball twice for 16 yards in Sunday's 6-0 win over the Eagles.

 Prescott completed 21 of 34 passes for 182 yards and two interceptions against Seattle on Sunday, adding four carries for 21 yards.

 Prescott didn't handle the poor circumstances well, but he still had most things working against him here.
 As has been the case all year and even before it, Dallas' pass catchers create very little separation and lack talent generally, especially as Dez Bryant's physical decline pronounces itself more clearly.
 Elite left tackle Tyron Smith (back/knee) left very early in this contest, too, making the pass blocking a liability from that point.
 All the dynamics working against Prescott will remain against him as Dallas hits the road for a rough matchup against the Eagles.

-Prescott completed 18 of 27 passes for 212 yards and two interceptions during Sunday's 37-9 loss to the Eagles.
-He also carried twice for 10 yards while losing one fumble.
+Prescott completed 18 of 27 passes for 212 yards and two interceptions during Sunday's 20-17 victory over Oakland.
+He also rushed six times for 32 yards and a touchdown.

-Prescott completed 20 of 30 pass attempts for 249 yards and two touchdowns Sunday against the Chiefs.
-He also carried three times for 27 yards and a touchdown in the 28-17 win.
+Prescott completed 20 of 30 pass attempts for 332 yards and three touchdowns Sunday against the Giants.
+He also carried six times for 13 yards in the 30-10 win.